Twelve years after conflict erupted, Darfur's 12 year-olds have big ambitions

 According to the U.N., about 4.4 million people need humanitarian assistance in Darfur and more than 2.55 million remain displaced.

-But 12 years on, the 12-year olds who have known little else seem remarkably focused on a better future.
+But 12 years on, the 12-year olds who have known little else seem remarkably focussed on a better future.

 Mohamed Ali Ishag displays a captivating smile for the visiting Reuters photographer.
 In the future, he says, he wants to be an aircraft engineer.